fsncps/lizzy/README.md

 # Lizzy

-Lizzy is a dynamic word browser, thesaurus and dictionary explorer that integrates data from various dictionary and encylopaedic sources -- named after St. Elizabeth's Government Hospital for the Insane, where W. C. Minor resided during most of the composition of the OED (in memoriam).
+A dynamic word browser, thesaurus and dictionary explorer that integrates data from various dictionary and encylopaedic sources.
+Lizzy is named after St. Elizabeth's Government Hospital for the Insane, where W. C. Minor resided during most of the composition of the OED (in memoriam).

 ## Features